 By comparing a company’s current annual financial performance to that of 12 months back, the rate at which the company has grown as well as any cyclical patterns can be identified.

-The objective of performing a year-over-year analysis is to compare recent financial performance to that of historical periods.
+The objective of performing a year over year growth analysis (YoY) is to compare recent financial performance to historical periods.

-The question being answered is, “Has our business been growing at a faster pace than the previous year, or has our growth been slowing down in recent years?”
+The question answered by performing a YoY growth analysis is, “Has the business been growing at a faster pace than the previous year, or has growth been slowing down in recent years?”

-For example, if a company’s revenue has grown from $25 million to $30 million, then the formula for the YoY growth rate is:
+For example, suppose a company’s revenue has grown from $25 million in Year 0 to $30 million in Year 1.

 Alternatively, another method to calculate the YoY growth is to subtract the prior period balance from the current period balance, and then divide that amount by the prior period balance.

 - YoY Growth (%) = ($30 million – $25 million) ÷ $25 million = 20.0%

 Under either approach, the year over year (YoY) growth rate in the company’s revenue is 20.0%, which reflects the percentage change between the two periods.

 We’ll now move on to a modeling exercise, which you can access by filling out the form below.